Prag8855/aab/content/guides/work-visa.md

 While you wait for an *Ausländerbehörde* appointment, you should also...

 - [ ] **[Register your address](/guides/anmeldung-in-english-berlin)** (*[[Anmeldung]]*)
     [The *Anmeldung* is very important](/guides/anmeldung-in-english-berlin#why-you-must-register-your-address).
 When you register your address, you get a [tax ID](/glossary/Steueridentifikationsnummer) and a [registration certificate](/glossary/Anmeldebestätigung).
-The *Ausländerbehörde* might ask for your registration certificate.[^53]
+If you don't do your *Anmeldung*, they might reject your application.[^53]
 - [ ] **[Open a bank account](/guides/best-bank-germany)**
     You need it to pay your rent, pay your work visa application fee, and get paid by your employer.
 You can choose a bank from any EU country.